AristurtleHu/Pintos/DesignDoc/proj2.md

 2. Lock Management

 * Use `acquire_file_lock()` and `release_file_lock()` to ensure:
   * Locks are acquired before critical sections.
   * Guaranteed release on both success and error paths.

 3. Resource Cleanup

 * Centralized resource release via `process_exit()`.
 * Handles all allocations.
 * Serves as single cleanup point on termination.

+For example, in syscall `read()`, we first check if the address of the buffer is vaild. if not, then we call `exit(-1)` to exit.
+THen the `thread_exit()` will do `sema_up` for ever child, free the space of them, then close all the files of the thread and free.

 ### Synchronization